LuisAPI/BCS2-CSPC223LA/README.md

 **Numerical analysis tool.** Understanding the values we have makes us more in touch with the world around us.
 This document’s series of pop-ups accepts inputs of the Number type and provides a statistic the user may find helpful.

 **Module 5 Test.** Knowing more about ourselves as future computer scientists starts with an aptitude of the excellence we have in this field.
 This serves as our penultimate activity for the final term.

+**Module 6 Test.** And I did it again — a perfect score in a Cisco NetAcad LMS quiz.
+With faith and passion, everything is possible.

+The semester ended with an almighty 4.00 out of 4.00 grade point average in this subject.